 But if we are to temporarily adopt the mindset of the ancient Egyptian, who genuinely saw their pharaoh as a link between the earthly and divine realms, the practice becomes more palatable.

 Relatively few statues can be seen at ancient Egyptian temples today, as they’ve mostly all been taken to museums (if not looted).
-A visit to the Cairo and Luxor museums, therefore, are a must.
+A visit to the Cairo and Luxor museums, therefore, is a must.

 With that being said, there are still a few places to see statues in their original setting.
-Statues of Sekhment can be seen in Karnak’s Temple of Ptah and also the Precinct of Mut.
+Statues of Sekhmet can be seen in Karnak’s Temple of Ptah and also the Precinct of Mut.
 Luxor Temple is home to granite colossi of Ramesses II in addition to statues of Amenhotep III and Queen Tiye, while Edfu features statues of Horus in his falcon form.

 OSIRIS STATUES: Many Mortuary Temples feature sets of the pharaoh posing as Osiris, lord of the underworld.
 They’re depicted with their arms crossed, holding the Osirian symbols of the flail and crook.

 The first example of this can be seen outside the 3rd Dynasty Step Pyramid, and the practice persisted for thousands of years.